-This article is specifically for vehicles covered by a Turo protection plan.
+This article is only for vehicles covered by a Turo protection plan in Germany.
 Vehicles provided by Commercial Host, and guest of those vehicles, are subject to the terms and conditions of the host’s commercial liability and comprehensive and collision plans.
 Turo makes no claims as to the limits, deductibles, or costs of non-Turo plans.
 Please contact the listing page and/or vehicle host directly for plan and pricing details.

 Turo protects hosts, guests, and third parties, addressing both liability and physical damage exposure, on trips where the vehicle is insured via Turo’s insurance partner Allianz.
-This article below focuses primarily on guests, while many host-specific items are discussed in this other article for host protection plans.
+This article below focuses primarily on guests.
+For details about host protection plans, click here.

 - Liability policy addresses two components, and the insurance is provided according to the following terms where the vehicle and guests are insured via Turo’s insurance partner Allianz: